Ted Cremer

-Theodore Roosevelt Cremer (March 16, 1919 – November 1980) is a former American football player who played in the National Football League.
+Theodore Roosevelt Cremer (March 16, 1919 – November 20, 1980) was an American professional football player in the National Football League (NFL).
+He played college football for the Auburn Tigers.

 Biography

 Cremer was born March 16, 1919, in Corbin, Kentucky.

 Career

 Cremer played two seasons with the Detroit Lions before splitting the 1948 NFL season between the Lions and the Green Bay Packers.
 He played at the collegiate level at Auburn University.